 Just as she finished high school, Dareen started documenting Palestinian life before the Nakba by interviewing the generation that lived through it.
 She filmed videos and wrote stories; she started by interviewing her own grandmother, but soon widened the effort and started looking for people displaced from any the more than 500 villages and towns that were destroyed by Israel in 1948.
 Dareen accompanied them to their destroyed villages, or at times went there alone to take pictures.

 Dareen published some of her documentary footage on the website Palestine Remembered, a database of destroyed Palestinian villages, as well as her Youtube channel, Facebook pages and blog.
 Eventually she established a website to warehouse her material, “ynbu3.com” (yanbu’a in Arabic means “water spring”).
 While under house arrest, the court prohibited Dareen from accessing the internet.
-Not able to keep up her ynbu3 registration, the is no longer accessible.
+Not able to keep up her ynbu3 registration, this is no longer accessible.
 Dareen said she fears that the precious materials she stored on the website may have been lost forever.
 Similarly, much of her documentary footage was saved a computer that police confiscated in the course of her arrest and trial.

 When ynbu3 was up and running, Dareen used the site to give new dimensions to the Palestinian struggle by building connections between the internally displaced and refugees beyond the borders.
 Each side gave what the other could not.
 The people that stayed in Palestine could visit the sites of destroyed villages and send pictures.
 Refugees contacted the site to request that local activists find what remained of their houses or photo for them locations that hosted endeared memories.
 People in the refugee camps conveyed a treasure trove of precious memories and Dareen interviewed them by Skype and wrote their stories.
 She also helped to coordinate visits of refugees that now hold European passports to their destroyed villages.
 She produced three films about such “return visits” to the villages of Al-Damun, Al-Birweh and Tirat Haifa.